Ch40gRv1-Mu/CS3230_review/Lecture_notes_review.md

-# Lecture 3
+# Lecture 3: Iterative algorithm

-### Iteractive algorithm: Algorithm with one or multiple loops, sequentially operating on the user input.
+## Iteractive algorithm: Algorithm with one or multiple loops, sequentially operating on the user input.